Your Guide to Booking Your First Massage and faqs

 Just show up as you are.
 We provide everything you need:

-After your appointment is initially scheduled.
-You will receive an email with your booking confirmation details (i.e. parking information, our address, etc) but most importantly, there will be a link to submit your massage intake form in the required forms section of that email.
+After your appointment is initially scheduled, you will receive an email with your booking confirmation details (i.e., parking information, our address, etc.).
+Most importantly, there will be a link to submit your massage intake form in the required forms section of that email.
 Make sure that form is submitted prior to your appointment in ample time so that your therapist can review and prepare for your session.
 Other than submitting your massage intake form, all you have to do is breathe, relax, and let us take care of you.

 If you're feeling confident and ready to schedule your appointment, give us a call during business hours at 571-419-8543 or schedule online.
 If you still have some unanswered questions, visit the FAQ section of our website.